Robin Hood model versus Sheriff of Nottingham model: transfers in population dynamics: Numerical simulation

 Figure \ref{Fig3} corresponds to the full RH model which corresponds to $p=1$.
 In that case, the population density converges to a Dirac mass centered at the mean value.
 That is, everyone will ultimately have the same amount of transferable quantity.

-Whatever the value of $p$ strictly less than $1$, the simulations can be summed up by saying that "there is always a sheriff in town".
+Whatever the value of $p$ strictly less than $1$, the simulations can be summed up by saying that ``there is always a sheriff in town''.
 In Figures \ref{Fig4}-\ref{Fig5}, the unit for $x$-axis changes from (a) to (d).
 We can see from that some rich guys will always become richer and richer.
 The SN model induces competition between the poorest individuals also, and the population ends up after 100 years with a lot of debts.
 In other words, the richest individuals are becoming richer, while the poorest are becoming poorer.
 The effect in changing the value of the parameter $p \in [0,1)$ is strictly positive, it seems that it is only a matter of time before we end up with a very segregated population.
 We observe a difference for the richest of two orders of magnitude between the case $p=0.5$ and $p=0$.
 We conclude by observing that the smaller $p$ is, the more the wealthiest individuals are rich.
+This observation has another, slightly philosophical interpretation, that enormous amounts of wealth can be concentrated within a very limited number of individuals in a very simple random exchanges model, as soon as the exchanges have the slightiest bias towards the rich.
+We end up with a situation in which most of the population is very poor while a few individuals are very rich.
+This catastrophic state is due to an advantage in trading based only on the initial wealth of each individual.